-The proposed project involves the development of new streets at Stolte Ranch, Unit 8 in San Antonio, Texas.
-The proposed pavement areas are anticipated to include Local and Collector type streets.
-Clay or Marl / Limestone subgrades are anticipated.
-Cut and fill information is not available at this time.
+The proposed project involves the development of new streets at Dairy Acres Subdivision & Dairy Road Extension in Leming, Texas.
+The proposed pavement areas are anticipated to include Local type streets.
+Cut and fill information are not available for our use at this time.
+Sandy Clay subgrades are anticipated.
+Sandstone should be anticipated at the time of construction, especially during utility trench excavations.